kontainapp/km/README.md

 * Create a PR with `your-name/branch-name` branch.
 Try to give meaningful names, rather that "issueNN"
 * Make sure the code style is compliant with the rest (see next section)
-* Make sure you run `make test` before submitting. (this step will be optional once we add CI/CD)
+* Make sure you run `make test` before submitting.
   * optional - try `make withdocker DTYPE=ubuntu TARGET=test` to validate it is still good on Ubuntu
   * it is also a good idea to run `make coverage` to check if your new code is covered by tests
 * In the PR: